It’s getting cold, maybe even snowing outside but you’re there on your cozy, sweet bed, whilst reading your favorite book on your iPhone or your iPad.

 So I suppose you were so curious to find out what I had exactly planned to say to you huh?

-Well truth is, my dear friend, I’ve actually lost all my books before (and it ain’t that long ago, When exactly?
-Urmm, it actually happened yesterday 🙁 )
+Well, truth is, I’ve actually lost all my books before and it ain’t that long ago.
+(Does yesterday count as “ain’t that long ago” ? haha)

-This happened when I accidently pressed the opt out of iCloud Drive option in my settings on my iPhone whilst the books were still uploading onto my iCloud, which is something you shouldn’t do.
+This happened when I accidentally pressed the opt-out of iCloud Drive option in my settings on my iPhone whilst my books were still uploading onto my iCloud, which is something you shouldn’t do.

-Maybe Apple stores your notes and highlights somewhere where you will never know but if worse comes to worst if anything does happen to your books, keep another copy of your book somewhere in a pendrive, computer or your email then Send it via email onto your iPhone or iPad and then Copy onto your iBooks.
+Maybe Apple stores your notes and highlights somewhere where you will never know or find out but if worse comes to worst if anything does happen to your books, keep another copy of your book somewhere in a pen drive, your computer or your email then all you have to do is just Send it via email onto your iPhone or iPad and then Copy onto your iBooks.